Estimated reading time: 6 minutes

 Simple rewards and recognition go a long way in making employees feel valued and appreciated.

+Don’t make the mistake of taking employees for granted in the midst of challenging economic times.
 Employers need to pay attention to employee issues and keep them engaged.

 Losing top talent is never easy, but it is even more frustrating to learn that there are things you could have done to prevent employee defection.